-At the year-end the Trust owned 174 housing units and 3 commercial units, which were required as part of the planning consent for Ed Le Quesne House; all of which were tenanted.
+At the year-end the Trust owned 174 social housing units, 3 commercial units and a hostel leased to Shelter Trust, which were required as part of the planning consent for Ed Le Quesne House; all of which were tenanted.
 These will be needed to meet future loan repayment commitments and to invest in new housing units.
 The long-term projection for the Trust shows that it is financially viable.
 The management agents frequently attend our developments, making themselves available to our tenants.
-They have encouraged the creation of tenants associations.
+They have encouraged the creation of tenants' associations.
 The Trustees visit our sites at least once a year to be approachable for tenants to let them know of any concerns they may have in person.